vtintillier/cf-java-logging-support/README.md

 </dependency>
 ```

-The java client uses [Dropwizard](https://metrics.dropwizard.io) which allows to define all kind of metrics supports by Dropwizard.
+The Java instrumentation uses [Dropwizard](https://metrics.dropwizard.io) which allows to define all kind of metrics supports by Dropwizard.
 The following metrics are available: com.codahale.metrics.Gauge, com.codahale.metrics.Counter, com.codahale.metrics.Histogram, com.codahale.metrics.Meter and com.codahale.metrics.Timer.
 More information about the [metric types and their usage](https://metrics.dropwizard.io/4.0.0/getting-started.html).
 Define your custom metrics and iterate with them:

 ``` java
 import java.io.IOException;